shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 Guests have a 6 hour break between the Ceremony and Reception.<br>
 During this time guests usually go back to their homes and get ready for the reception.
 Most guests wear a different outfit for the reception.

-Having a hotel in Brampton on Sunday (May 10th) will you give a base and a place to change etc.
+Having a hotel in Brampton on Sunday (May 10th) will give you a base and a place to change.